nickom/glossary/README.md

-## A glossary for the United States test
+## A glossary for the United States test again

 A collection of pleasant, readable definitions of terms and processes in the United States.
 [Public domain](#public-domain).
 Designed for integration in various user-facing applications.